ziirish/burp-ui/docs/step-by-step.rst

 have their complexity.

-In this *Step by Step*, I would like to introduce you different use-cases with there associated configurations, descriptions and comments.
+In this *Step by Step*, I would like to introduce you different use-cases with their associated configurations, descriptions and comments.
 In every case, we will consider neither `Burp`_ or `Burp-UI`_ are installed and describe the steps to setup your server from Scratch.